SenseTecnic/wotkit-docs/source/api_v1/api_sensor_fields.rst

 If the sensor already has a field with the given "fieldname", it will be updated with new information.
 Otherwise, a new field will be created.

+**Notes:**

 * When inputting field data, the sub-fields "name" and "type" are required-both for adding a new field or updating an existing one.
 * The "name" sub-field of an existing field cannot be updated.
 * For user defined fields, the "longName", "type", "required", and "units" sub-fields may be updated.
 * For the default fields (lat, lng, value, message), only the "longName" and "unit" sub-fields may be updated.
+* You cannot change the index of a field.
+If a field is deleted, the index of the following fields will be adjusted to maintain the field order.

 To update/add a sensor field: